aminblm/mongodb-python-workshop/README.md

 >$ mongod

-## Making a Connection with MongoClient¶
+## Making a Connection with MongoClient

 The first step when working with PyMongo is to create a MongoClient to the running mongod instance.
 Doing so is easy: